 SELECT title,

-ts_headline('english', description, websearch_to_tsquery('postgresql'),
+ts_headline('english', overview, websearch_to_tsquery('postgresql'),

 'StartSel=<mark>, StopSel=</mark>, MaxFragments=1, MaxWords=50, MinWords=20') AS snippet